SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-aggregate-service.yml) describes the properties and their effects.

 #### Deployment Spec
-The default max heap size is -Xmx384m which is low and should be increased in all but the smallest environments.
-Based on recent experiments this should be set to -Xmx600m or higher.
-The off-heap is about 240MB so the container should have a memory limit of at least 850M.
+The default max heap size is -Xmx768m which should be fine for most environments, perhaps it could be lowered (no less than 600m) in small environments.
+The off-heap is about 240MB so the container should have a memory limit of 1G.
-The [Sample Kubernetes Spec](../deploy/aggregate-service.yml) runs a single replica with increased heap size and memory limit.
+The [Sample Kubernetes Spec](../deploy/aggregate-service.yml) runs a single replica with default settings.

 <a name="admin-service"></a>